Skip to main content

 The networking room was littered with numbers on each of the tables - and not long after, I would begin to figure out what they meant, as just after 9:00am, I was handed out three sets of numbers which would dictate which tables would I be sitting on during each of the three parts of the networking event.
 In my case, I was given the numbers "5, 3, 1".

 During the first 15 minutes of the FSB event, I got the Bootcamp Grand Finale feeling of the room being deceptively quiet and only having the University staff to speak with.
-But at least there were some familiar faces that I saw - the Volkert might not have come around for the networking fun, but Enterprise Officer Hannah Page was about, and some of the Bootcamp participants were also there.
+But at least there were some familiar faces that I saw, and some of the Bootcamp participants were also there.

 By 9:30am though, the action started picking up, as the room started to fill with budding entrepreneurs and small business owners from all over the county, as well as business mentors and people from recruitment agencies.